Žeteoci: 1966–1971

-Soon after the performance in the Iskra Hall, because of the large interest of the audience, Žeteoci scheduled a performance in Zagreb's Students' Cultural Center.
-However, the performance was banned by the communist authorities just before the beginning of the concert, which caused the dissatisfaction of the gathered crowd and thus the reaction by the police.
-A week later the band was allowed to hold a concert, but after the performance they decided to continue performing live abroad only.
+Soon after the performance in the Iskra Hall, due to large interest of the public, Žeteoci scheduled a performance in Zagreb's Students' Cultural Center.
+However, the performance was banned by the communist authorities just before the beginning of the concert, which caused the dissatisfaction of the gathered crowd, which in turn forced the police to react.
+A week later, the band was allowed to hold a concert, but after the event they performed mostly abroad.
 During the following years the band held a number of concerts across Austria, Italy, Switzerland, United States of America and Canada.
 On their concerts abroad they performed, besides their religious songs, covers of traditional songs from Yugoslavia and current pop hits.
+On one occasion, they were invited by Cardinal Šeper to perform in Archbishop's Palace in Zagreb during the visit of Bishop of Hamburg Hans-Otto Wölber and Apostolic Delegate to Yugoslavia Mario Cagna.

-At the beginning of 1969 the band released their only studio album, entitled To nije tajna (It Is Not a Secret).
+At the beginning of 1969, the band released their only studio album, entitled To nije tajna (It Is Not a Secret).
 To nije tajna was released only two months after the first full-length album in the history of Yugoslav rock music, Naši dani (Our Days) by Grupa 220, thus becoming the second full-length album in Yugoslav rock history.
-The album was produced by Pero Gotovac and released in cooperation between Glas Koncila (Voice of the Council), the official newspaper of the Catholic Church in Croatia, and state-owned record label Jugoton.
+The album, produced by Pero Gotovac, was released by Glas Koncila (Voice of the Council), the official newspaper of the Catholic Church in Croatia, and printed by the state-owned record label Jugoton.
 It featured rock sound as well as pop and gospel songs.
 The album was sold in churches, with the initial number of 10,000 copies sold out until the end of the year.
-It was reissued two more times in the following period, with different album covers, thus becoming both the best-selling record of religious music in Yugoslavia and a collector's item.
+It was reissued two more times in the following years, with different album covers, thus becoming both the best-selling record of religious music in Yugoslavia and a collector's item.
 The album saw positive reviews in the Yugoslav music press.
-In 1970 the band made another appearance in the Koncert za mladi ludi svet TV show, performing the song "Rumeno nebo" ("Ruddy Sky"), originally written by Aimé Duval.
+In 1970, the band made another appearance in the Koncert za mladi ludi svet TV show, performing the song "Rumeno nebo" ("Rosy Sky"), originally written by Aimé Duval.

-Two years after the album release, the band released the 7-inch single with the songs "Majka Marija" ("Mother Mary") and "Bistrička" ("Bistrica Song"), for which the music was composed by singer-songwriter Arsen Dedić.
-Soon after, as the members of the band had finished their studies, they disbanded to become priests.
+Two years after the album release, the band released the 7-inch single with the songs "Majka Marija" ("Mother Mary") and "Bistrička" ("Bistrica Song"), for which the music was composed by renowned singer-songwriter Arsen Dedić.
+Soon after, as the members of the band had completed their studies, they decided to disband in order to become priests, having their last concert in Dubrovnik in 1971.